HimanshuJain685/Vision-Based-GPS-Denied-Navigation/dataset/README.md

-## Links to the dataset which we created and used for training and testing models:
+## Links to the synthesised dataset used for training and testing models:

 1.) https://drive.google.com/file/d/1xTRD12ybKQaEmozn-2HzhUjsdc0L7I-D/view?usp=sharing